christopherbengtsson/tvmaze-search/README.md

   - If slow network is detected, we should probably not be loading images
 - Display more details about a show (appending more embedded items in the request)
 - Enable search to not only accept show names, but maybe people
+- Show dates and time based on browser locale?